Catenin beta-1: Protein structure

-The core of beta-catenin consists of several very characteristic repeats, each approximately 40 amino acids long.
+The core of β-catenin consists of several very characteristic repeats, each approximately 40 amino acids long.
 Termed armadillo repeats, all these elements fold together into a single, rigid protein domain with an elongated shape – called armadillo (ARM) domain.
 An average armadillo repeat is composed of three alpha helices.
 The first repeat of β-catenin (near the N-terminus) is slightly different from the others – as it has an elongated helix with a kink, formed by the fusion of helices 1 and 2.
 Due to the complex shape of individual repeats, the whole ARM domain is not a straight rod: it possesses a slight curvature, so that an outer (convex) and an inner (concave) surface is formed.
 This inner surface serves as a ligand-binding site for the various interaction partners of the ARM domains.

 The segments N-terminal and far C-terminal to the ARM domain do not adopt any structure in solution by themselves.
-Yet these intrinsically disordered regions play a crucial role in beta-catenin function.
+Yet these intrinsically disordered regions play a crucial role in β-catenin function.
 The N-terminal disordered region contains a conserved short linear motif responsible for binding of TrCP1 (also known as β-TrCP) E3 ubiquitin ligase – but only when it is phosphorylated.
 Degradation of β-catenin is thus mediated by this N-terminal segment.
 The C-terminal region, on the other hand, is a strong transactivator when recruited onto DNA.
 This segment is not fully disordered: part of the C-terminal extension forms a stable helix that packs against the ARM domain, but may also engage separate binding partners.
 This small structural element (HelixC) caps the C-terminal end of the ARM domain, shielding its hydrophobic residues.
-HelixC is not necessary for beta-catenin to function in cell–cell adhesion.
+HelixC is not necessary for β-catenin to function in cell–cell adhesion.
 On the other hand, it is required for Wnt signaling: possibly to recruit various coactivators, such as 14-3-3zeta.
 Yet its exact partners among the general transcription complexes are still incompletely understood, and they likely involve tissue-specific players.
 Notably, the C-terminal segment of β-catenin can mimic the effects of the entire Wnt pathway if artificially fused to the DNA binding domain of LEF1 transcription factor.

-Plakoglobin (also called gamma-catenin) has a strikingly similar architecture to that of beta-catenin.
+Plakoglobin (also called γ-catenin) has a strikingly similar architecture to that of β-catenin.
 Not only their ARM domains resemble each other in both architecture and ligand binding capacity, but the N-terminal β-TrCP-binding motif is also conserved in plakoglobin, implying common ancestry and shared regulation with β-catenin.
 However, plakoglobin is a very weak transactivator when bound to DNA – this is probably caused by the divergence of their C-terminal sequences (plakoglobin appears to lack the transactivator motifs, and thus inhibits the Wnt pathway target genes instead of activating them).